asmotor/asmotor/doc/CpuSpecifics.md

 | 0 | Disabled |
 | 1 | Enabled |

 Synthesized instructions are safe sequences with no unintended side effects.
+These can be used to improve readabilility of source code.

 | Mnemonic | Notes |
 |---|---|